RSTeam02/X-DiceMatrix/README.md

 Every diceworker is an independent object, its randomized roll length is returned by a webworker.
 Each dice object has same properties except of object ids and different random state.

-App and Test Contents=> hide and show via jquery
+App and Test Contents=> switch between specific contents via jquery

 User inputs: